-Mission Starfish - restore the health of our ocean and waters by 2030
+A Mission to restore our ocean and waters by 2030

-Following the interim report published on 25 June 2020, the Mission was launched and the implementation plan was published alongside this factsheet in September 2021.
+Following the interim report published in June 2020, the Mission was launched and the Implementation Plan was published alongside this factsheet in September 2021.
 The plan lays out that the Mission will have been accomplished when quantifiable and measurable goals of the EU Biodiversity Strategy, the EU Action Plan Towards Zero Pollution for Air, Soil and Water and the EU Climate Law have been reached.

 Implementation